Skip to main content

 Craigs support amateur golfers

-New Zealand’s top top three amateur male and female players have once again recieved scholarship donations from Craigs to help in their journeys on the world stage.
+New Zealand’s top top three amateur male and female players have once again received scholarship donations from Craigs to help in their journeys on the world stage.

 Cooper Moore, Josh Bai, and Robby Turnbull as well as this year’s Queen Sirikit Cup team, will all receive scholarship donations into their player trust accounts.
 These scholarships will assist with expenses such as travel, and coaching, easing the financial pressures typically faced by amateur golfers.